-Spiritual guru, Hernán Espinoza, walks Japan’s Shikoku pilgrimage path to honor the lives of 43 students who disappeared in his home country of Mexico.
+Spiritual guru, Hernán Espinoza, walks Japan’s Shikoku pilgrimage path to honor the lives of 43 boys disappeared in his home country of Mexico and to seek forgiveness for a past offense.
 Coincidentally, the Abbess that guides all Shikoku pilgrims has a vital interest in Hernán’s journey, yet senses she must test his true intentions.
 While taking a shortcut to save time, Hernán has a breakdown.
 Not knowing whether he is alive or dead, a man or a woman, a saint or a sinner, in Japan or not, he continues to the end, which, on the circular Shikoku path, is also the beginning.

-Lucía Fuentes is both triggered and inspired by the global #MeToo movement and by the disappearance of 43 college students in Mexico.
+Lucía Fuentes is both triggered and inspired by the global #MeToo movement and by the disappearance of 43 boys in Mexico.

 Lucía Fuentes is a semi-finalist for the 2021 Woodward International Playwriting Prize.